Dealing with discrimination (LGBT+)

 Find out more about making a complaint about NHS services on the NHS website

-Unprotected sexual contact could put you at risk of a sexually transmitted infection (STI).
+Unprotected sexual contact could put you at risk of sexually transmitted infections (STIs).
 The best way to prevent STIs is to practise safer sex, using condoms and dental dams.

-It's important to remember that STIs can also be transmitted through non-penetrative sex.
+It's important to remember that it's possible to get an STI through non-penetrative sex.

 Not all STIs have symptoms, so it’s important to have regular sexual health check-ups.
 This generally means getting a sexual health check every time you change sexual partners.